kamrulcodes/git-pull-test-1/README.md

 `$ git add 'A new file - not staged.txt'`

+`$ git status`
+On branch main
+Your branch is up to date with 'origin/main'. ( ❌️ can not be correct or reliable status.)

+Changes to be committed:
+  (use "git restore --staged <file>..." to unstage)
+        new file:   A new file - not staged.txt

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+        A file not to stage.txt

 `$ git log`
+commit 526363841305cc6761e14bb5b25f055bfcf566f6 (HEAD -> main, origin/main) ( ❌️ NOT Correct.
+Local HEAD is behind origin/main.)
+Author: Kamrul Hasan <********@gmail.com>
+Date:   Sun Apr 9 06:15:25 2023 +0600

+    Create README.md

 **So, we can test the pull effect now.
 Because, we already have new commits (README.md file) in the remote origin/main branch.**